microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ## Build your first project

-1. Make sure your DevKit is **not connected** to your computer.
-Start VS Code first, and then connect the DevKit to your computer.
+1. Make sure your IoT DevKit is **not connected** to your computer.
+Start VS Code first, and then connect the IoT DevKit to your computer.

 1. In the bottom right status bar, check the **MXCHIP AZ3166** is shown as selected board and serial port with **STMicroelectronics** is used.
   ![Select board and serial port]({{"/assets/images/getting-started/select-board.png" | absolute_url }})